peted-davis/WeatherFlow_PiConsole/README.md

 information either open the WeatherFlow app or view your station page in a web browser.
 Click on the gear icon -> Stations -> [Station name] -> Status.

+If you want to integrate with an Ecobee thermostat such as the Ecobee 4, enter "y" at the prompt that asks you *Please enter your Use Ecobee Thermostat Data (required)*.
+Follow the instructions to add an appliction to your Ecobee Thermostat, and then press ENTER as instructed.

+If you do not want to integrate with an Ecobee Thermostat, then simply answer "n" at the prompt, press ENTER and continue as before.

 If all goes smoothly the console should automatically add the extra information it needs to your configuration file and then start running.